Pragmatic UX Design

 Processing the Data

 Raw numbers only tell part of the story.
 The vital point is extracting value from the data.
-A combination of established UX methods and intuitive, common-sense approaches was used to break down the numbers.
+I used a combination of established UX methods and intuitive, common-sense approaches to break down the numbers.

 Cohort Analysis